kalmhq/docs/docs/install/gke.md

 Type `yes` to confirm the installation.

-After 5-10 minutes, the cluster should be created.
+The process should take around 5-10 minutes.
 Once complete, retrieve the name of the newly created cluster.

 ```
 terraform output